torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 Depending on your system configuration, number of slots, etc., it is impossible to predict in all cases where the positions would be on the command line.

-NOTE: Neither the device nor the driver control how VFs are mapped into config space.
+NOTE: Neither the device yesr the driver control how VFs are mapped into config space.
 Bus layout will vary by operating system.
 On operating systems that support it, you can check sysfs to find the mapping.